-There’s no comparison, but if you try then the Jeopardy! champ wins them all
+‘Greatest achievements ever for $2,000, Alex’ … James Holzhauer belongs in that “Jeopardy!” category

 But if you’re a fan of singular achievement — if you appreciate greatness regardless of the game — then you should know we just witnessed one of the most dominant runs in the history of competition.

-Monday night, James Holzhauer’s 32-game Jeopardy! winning streak came to an end.
+Monday night, James Holzhauer’s 32-game “Jeopardy!” winning streak came to an end.
 The $2,462,216 he earned over that stretch fell just shy of the $2,520,700 Ken Jennings amassed over his 74 straight wins.

 But if Ken was like Usain Bolt sprinting against average humans — James was like Secretariat sprinting against average humans.

-Take this, for example: Before Holzhauer’s debut, the highest scoring round in Jeopardy! history was $77,000 by Roger Craig.
+Take this, for example: Before Holzhauer’s debut, the highest scoring round in “Jeopardy!” history was $77,000 by Roger Craig.
 Before his loss, Holzhauer was averaging $76,944.

 Think about what it means to average the single-day record of a 55-year-old show.
 Is that not like dropping 100 points per game in the NBA, averaging a 58 on the PGA Tour or winning every horse race by 31 lengths?